Prepare, Apply, & Get Hired

 To land the job you must convince the employer you are the right person.
 We can assist you in developing your interviewing skills by providing interviewing tips, typical interview questions for both applicant and employer, and mock interviews.

-• Start preparing for interviews long before you actually have one scheduled.
+• Start preparing for interviews long before you have one scheduled.
 Schedule an appointment with a Career Services staff member for a Mock Interview.

 • Know yourself and be able to articulate your skills, abilities, strengths, weaknesses, values, current career, and educational goals